 The Kassenhalle has a small self-service café within.
 The chairs slip neatly into the bentwood tradition, while mirrored tabletops create the kind of images that attract a multitude of likes on Instagram.

 With everything seemingly as it once was, your imagination begins to fill with bewhiskered gentlemen and long-skirted ladies.
 Close your eyes to hear the staccato of ink stamps on paper and the constant scratching of fountain pens across a thousand slips of paper.

 Although in the old town, the building sits off to one side of the traditional tourist areas.

 Subway: a short walk from Schwedenplatz (U1 and U4) and Stubentor (U3).

 Tram/bus: the tram lines 1 and 2 both stop at Schwedenplatz and the nearby Julius-Raab-Platz stop.
 The 2 also goes to Stubentor.

-You’re not far from some other lovely examples of Modernist or Jugendstil buildings.
+You’re not far, either, from some other lovely examples of Modernist or Jugendstil buildings.
 Fleischmarkt is but a block away and offers the Residenzpalast, the Meinlhaus, and other turn-of-the-century architectural joys: see here for details.

 Address: Georg-Coch-Platz 2, 1010 Vienna